mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   Melna could barely make out the whispers of a response, but the boat seemed empty as far as she could tell.
 She watched him untie the boat from the dock and step in near the back.
 Without a pause, a rough shipping bag in the boat begin to move and out of it emerged a pair of glowing blue eyes.
 Melna felt a deluge of questions and fears and frustrations wash over her, but resolved to stay focused as long as she could.
 A woman came out of the bag and showed a terrible healing gash on the right side of her head.
 Melna was sure would have killed a normal person, but somehow she was alive and well.

   "Those idiots.
-He said the whole place will be rubble before they can even think of escaping."
+He said the whole place will be rubble in a matter of days."

   *What?!*